creare-com/podpac/doc/source/cache.md

 By default, PODPAC caches evaluated node outputs to memory (RAM).
 When a node is evaluated with the same coordinates, the output is retrieved from the cache.

-The following example demonstrates that the output was retrieved from the cache on teh second evaluation:
+The following example demonstrates that the output was retrieved from the cache on the second evaluation:

 ```python
 [.] import podpac